Media Without Choice: Press

 Various foreign media companies reported on the protest, including Politico, ABC News, U.S. News, BBC, The Washington Post, The Guardian, Reuters, Associated Press, Agence France-Presse, France 24, Deutsche Welle, Bloomberg L.P., Euronews, The Daily Telegraph, Frankfurter Allgemeine Zeitung, Wiener Zeitung and tagesschau.de.

 Journals Le Figaro, Le Monde and Agence France-Presse described the protest as unprecedented.

 Street protests

 On 10 February 2021, protests were organized by inhabitants of some cities in Poland.
 In Łódź, several dozen people protested in front of the headquarters of Law and Justice party at the 143 Piotrkowska Street.
-In Warsaw, around 150 people protested on the Warsaw Uprising Square.
+In Warsaw, around 150 people protested on the Warsaw Insurgents Square.
 The protest started on 19:30 UTC+01:00 (18:30 UTC) in front of headquarters of state-controlled television Telewizja Polska (TVP) while their news program Wiadomości started.
 Activists of the All-Poland Women's Strike joined the protest.
 Protests were also held in front of the headquarters of TVP in Gdańsk.